NONSERVICE-CONNECTED DISABILITY BENEFITS PLAN 2 & 3

 5.8.02 – DISABILITY BENEFITS GENERALLY

-(A) Payment of Disability Benefits - Disability benefits will be paid to a Member only during such time as the Member is unable to perform his or her required duties in the bureau of Fire and Rescue or Bureau of Police.
-Thus, the disability benefits being paid to a Member shall cease when the Member is capable of performing the duties required of him or her.
+(A) Payment of Disability Benefits - Disability benefits will be paid to a Member only during such time as the Member is unable to perform their required duties in the bureau of Fire and Rescue or Bureau of Police.
+Thus, the disability benefits being paid to a Member shall cease when the Member is capable of performing the duties required of them.

-A Member who is unable to perform his or her required duties but is able to do other work to which the Member may be assigned in his or her respective Bureau, is ineligible for disability benefits if such a job is available to the Member.
-For example, a police officer whose injury prevents him or her from performing police duties in the field will be ineligible for disability benefits if the officer is capable of performing more sedentary duties and such sedentary position is available to the officer.
+A Member who is unable to perform their required duties but is able to do other work to which the Member may be assigned in their respective Bureau, is ineligible for disability benefits if such a job is available to the Member.
+For example, a police officer whose injury prevents them from performing police duties in the field will be ineligible for disability benefits if the officer is capable of performing more sedentary duties and such sedentary position is available to the officer.

 (B) Changes Related to Member Employment Status While on Disability:

-(1) If Member is demoted during the time that he/she is receiving disability benefits, his/her disability benefit will be based on the Base Pay of the position held at the time the Member first became disabled on the Claim.
+(1) If Member is demoted during the time that they are receiving disability benefits, their disability benefit will be based on the Base Pay of the position held at the time the Member first became disabled on the Claim.

 (2) If Member is demoted and is not receiving disability benefits at the time of demotion, and later begins receiving disability benefits, said benefits will be based on the reduced base wage of the new classification.

-(3) If Member is promoted during the time that he/she is receiving disability benefits, his/her disability benefit will be based on the Base Pay of the Member’s new position.
+(3) If Member is promoted during the time that they are receiving disability benefits, their disability benefit will be based on the Base Pay of the Member’s new position.

 5.8.03 – APPLICATION OF BENEFITS